Unlocking deep Relaxation with Myo-Yin Yoga

 When adhesions occur in our fascia, the tissues are unable to glide past each other, range of motion and muscle movement is limited.
 This is when we feel stiff.
 Reasons can be dehydration of our connective tissue, ageing or limited movement amongst others.

-Yin Yoga in combination with self-MFR
+Yin Yoga in combination with myofascial release

 In Yin Yoga, a functional style of Yoga with slow movements and static stretches, we intentionally ‘work’ the connective tissues, helping with hydration of mostly the superficial fascia.